manang/internet-drafts/draft-irtf-icnrg-mapme.md

-  forward further the IU (INs are not propagated) and temporarily copied into TFIB to avoid loss of such information before completion of the IU/IN acknowledgement process (in case of IN, such entries in TFIB are set with a $\bot$ timer to maintain a trace of the producer recent attachment).
+  forward further the IU (INs are not propagated) and temporarily copied into TFIB to avoid loss of such information before completion of the IU/IN acknowledgement process (in case of IN, such entries in TFIB are set with a Null timer to maintain a trace of the producer recent attachment).
 Also, the originating face of the IU/IN is added to FIB to route consumer requests to the latest known location of the producer.